danyul-h/yr2025/world/unit-4/chapter 17.md

 * everything spread so well bc...
 	* luther was german-born, and he found most success with german speakers
 	* peasants and urban laborers could defy their masters with the adoption of a diff. faith
-	* and Protestaants rejected trad. of celibate priests + nuns + advocated marriage for all adults
+	* and Protestants rejected trad. of celibate priests + nuns + advocated marriage for all adults
 ### counter-Reformation + politics of religion
 * aka.
 Catholic Reformation
 * catholic church started internal reforms after protestant attack